Book One Revisited

 The opening scene of my series starts here in this ancient pre-Greek setting, where protagonist Helaina looks out from the temple of Knossos to the sacred mountain of Youktas on the horizon.
 It’s a critical morning when she will have to leap a fierce bull in a perilous ritual for her people.
 Called Beyond the Waning Moon, this historical novel is the foundational book of the entire epic adventure.

-It’s a story of poignant desire and guilt, swashbuckling and valor on land and sea, passionate trysts that must never be told, and a love that won’t let go.
+It’s a story of poignant desire and guilt, swordplay and valor on land and sea, passionate trysts that must never be told, and a love that won’t let go.

 I have declared it finished I don’t know how many times.
 Every time it has come back wanting.
 And every time I have dug deeper to make it work.
 I’ve written five more in the series–the second trilogy taking us from Crete to Ireland and points in between.
 Those five stand waiting, virtually complete.